davedittrich/python_secrets/README.rst

 * Output the variables and values in multiple different formats (CSV, JSON, YAML) for use in shell scripts, etc. using ``cliff`` features.

+* Makes it easy to store temporary files (e.g., Jinja templates) that may contain secrets *outside* of the source repo directory in an environment-specific ``tmp/`` directory.

 .. _openstack/cliff: https://github.com/openstack/cliff
 .. _python-update-dotdee: https://pypi.org/project/update-dotdee/
 .. _terraform: https://www.terraform.io/